adampielak/proxmox-ubuntu-fileserver/README.md

 |**RAIDZ2**|A variation on RAID-5, double parity.
 Requires at least 4 disks.
 |**RAIDZ3**|A variation on RAID-5, triple parity.
 Requires at least 5 disks.

+## 2.00 Required Credentials for creating your NAS
+Here is a list of user account credentials and information you should have readily available for input prior to executing our NAS scripts.

+### 2.01 SMTP Server Credentials
+During the course of the installation you will have the option to install a SSMTP Email server.
+SSMTP is Mail Transfer Agent (MTA) used to send email alerts about your machine like unwarranted login attempts and other system critical alerts to the system’s designated administrator.

+You will be required to input the details or credentials of a SMTP Server.
+You can use Gmail, Godaddy, AWS or any SMTP server credentials (i.e address, port, username and password, encryption type etc.

+But we recommend you create a account at mailgun.com to relay your NAS emails to your designated administrator.
+With mailgun you are not potentially exposing your private email server credentials held within a text file on your NAS.
+This is a added layer of security.

+## 3.00 Create your File Server
+We have written a Proxmox Ubuntu CT File Server (NAS) bash script to guide you through the steps in creating fully file server.